- MODULE Definition Meaning - Merriam-Webster

 The reactor was built in modules that were assembled later at the site A module is also a part of a spacecraft that can operate independently from the main part

-- Module - definition of module by The Free Dictionary
+- Modules - definition of Modules by The Free Dictionary

 A standardized, often interchangeable component of a system or construction that is designed for easy assembly or flexible use: a sofa consisting of two end modules